Randomization tests for peer effects in group formation experiments: Introduction

 \section{Introduction}

-Peers influence a broad range of individual outcomes, from health to education to co-authoring statistics papers.\footnote{All of the co-authors entered the same graduate statistics program in the same year.} Studying these peer effects in practice, however, is challenging, in part because individuals typically select peers who are similar in both observed and unobserved ways \citep{sacerdote2014experimental}. \emph{Randomized group formation}, also known as exogenous link formation, avoids this problem by randomly assigning individuals to groups and observing their responses.
-Among its many applications, this approach has been used to assess the effect of dorm-room composition on student grade point average (GPA) \citep{sacerdote2001peer,bhattacharya2009inferring,li2018randomization}, the effect of squadron composition on individual performance at military academies \citep{lyle2009effects,carrell2013natural}, the effect of business groups on the diffusion of management practices \citep{fafchamps2015networks,cai2017interfirm}, the effect of group or team assignments on the performance of professional athletes \citep{guryan2009peer}, and the effect of co-workers on productivity \citep[see][]{herbst2015peer}.
+Peers influence a broad range of individual outcomes, from health to education to co-authoring papers.\footnote{All of the co-authors entered the same graduate program in the same year.} However, studying these peer effects in practice is challenging in part because individuals typically select peers who are similar in both observed and unobserved ways \citep{sacerdote2014experimental}. \emph{Randomized group formation}, also known as exogenous link formation, avoids this problem by randomly assigning individuals to groups and observing their responses.
+Among its many applications, this approach has been used to assess the effect of dorm-room composition on student grade point average \citep[GPA;][]{sacerdote2001peer,bhattacharya2009inferring,li2018randomization}, the effect of squadron composition on individual performance at military academies \citep{lyle2009effects,carrell2013natural}, the effect of business groups on the diffusion of management practices \citep{fafchamps2015networks,cai2017interfirm}, the effect of group or team assignments on the performance of professional athletes \citep{guryan2009peer}, and the effect of co-workers on productivity \citep{herbst2015peer, cornelissen2017peer}.
+A typical substantive question is then: what is the effect of randomly assigning an incoming first-year student to a roommate with high academic preparation (the ``exposure'') on the student's own end-of-year GPA?

-The workhorse method for analyzing these experiments is regression-based approach known as the \emph{linear-in-means model}~\citep[see][]{manski1993identification}.
-Despite its popularity, this model and its variants have major drawbacks, including ill-defined causal estimands and heavy reliance on model specification \citep{angrist2014perils, vazquez2017identification}.

-Our paper proposes randomization tests for peer effects in randomized group formation experiments.
-These tests are exact in finite samples, computationally tractable, and fully justified by the randomization itself, without relying on modeling assumptions.